alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/08_what_anchoring_provides.md

 The project keeps its own name.

-The project keeps its own creator, founder, or organization.
+The project keeps its own contact name.

 The project keeps its own controlled project URL.